tenkeyless/dart_docs/src/content/effective-dart/usage.md

 relatively rare thanks to initializing formals and super initializers.

-### DO initialize fields at their declaration when possible
+### DO initialize fields at their declaration when possible {:#do-initialize-fields-at-their-declaration-when-possible}

 If a field doesn't depend on any constructor parameters, it can and should be initialized at its declaration.
 It takes less code and avoids duplication when